soyoahn/soyoahn.github.io/_posts/2025-07-24-my-joy-runbook.md

 When feeling super bad, try these things and don't skip steps: <br>
 **⏱ Completion time: 1-2h** | Might seem like lot now, but it sure beats being in your funk for days.

+Before you begin: Open a fresh window, minimize everything else, close Slack, and start your one task.
+Stick at it and only it for 15 minutes.
+If you're still feeling the funk, do the following steps.

 ## <font color="#5298EE">1️⃣ Wallow</font>
 1. 🎶 **Listen**: [I Am...
 I Said (Neil Diamond)](https://www.youtube.com/watch?v=tA5bFJt9Wp0) (3m 35s)